 A zone is a deployment area for Google Cloud resources within a region.
 Zones should be considered a single failure domain within a region.
 To deploy fault-tolerant applications with high availability and help protect against unexpected failures, deploy your applications across multiple zones in a region.

 To protect against the loss of an entire region due to natural disaster, have a disaster recovery plan and know how to bring up your application in the unlikely event that your primary region is lost.
 See application deployment considerations for more information.

 For more information about the specific resources available within each location option, see our Cloud locations.

 Google Cloud's services and resources can be zonal, regional, or managed by Google across multiple regions.
 For more information about what these options mean for your data, see geographic management of data.

 Zonal resources operate within a single zone.
-If a zone becomes unavailable, all of the zonal resources in that zone are unavailable until service is restored.
-An example of a zonal resource is a Compute Engine Virtual Machine (VM) instance that resides within a specific zone.
+Zonal outages can affect some or all of the resources in that zone.
+An example of a zonal resource is a Compute Engine virtual machine (VM) instance that resides within a specific zone.

 Regional resources are resources that are redundantly deployed across multiple zones within a region, for example App Engine applications, or regional managed instance groups.
 This gives them higher availability relative to zonal resources.

-The following services have one or more multiregional deployment areas in addition to any regional deployment areas:
+The following services have one or more multiregional locations in addition to any regional locations: